 Italian History, Art, Architecture, Language and Culture

-Brown University, in affiliation with the Intercollegiate Center for Classical Studies (the Centro), offers this unique two-week summer program in the heart of Rome.
-Students explore Roman life and culture through a wide range of disciplines – archeology, history, literature, language, and the arts.
+The Location-Based: Rome program, in affiliation with the Intercollegiate Center for Classical Studies (the Centro), explores Roman life and culture through a wide range of disciplines – archeology, history, literature, language, and the arts.

 Students in the Rome program enroll in two courses: